syncfusion-content/ej2-grid-docs/ej2-javascript/grid/style-and-appearance/paging.md

 You can customize the appearance of the paging elements in the Syncfusion ##Platform_Name## Grid component using CSS.
 Here are examples of how to customize the pager root element, pager container element, pager navigation elements, pager page numeric link elements, and pager current page numeric element.

-## Customizing the Grid pager root element
+## Customizing the grid pager root element

 To customize the appearance of the grid pager root element, you can use the following CSS code: